The American Plate Number Single Society

 -- Mis-use of even the genuine cancellation devices and overprints to create fake examples after 1945 is commonly known.

 -- The cancellation barely touches the two leftmost stamps in the plate block, and there is no cancellation whatsoever on the other two stamps.
 We are asked to believe that the stamps were not properly canceled by the French Naval Post sailor, and this was not noticed by the censor, any other French Naval Post worker, any American Military Post worker when the item was accepted from the French Naval Post, or any of the dozens of U.S. or Canadian postal workers who handled the item on its way to its delivery address.
-If this item was actually mailed, surely someone would have given the other two stamps the 1944 equivalent of the felt-tip pen treatment.
+If this item was actually mailed, surely someone would have given the other two stamps the 1944 equivalent of today's felt-tip pen treatment.

 -- There are fewer than 60 examples of known, valid overprint types in The Philatelic Foundation data base.
 The vast majority received certificates indicating the overprint, cancellation or both are counterfeit, fraudulent or similar synonyms for fake.
 And this is for examples on cover.
 Examples not on cover are highly suspicious.